Foundation Course in Acting (non-HE)

 The programme is intensive and can involve evening and Saturday work.

 You can find our term dates up to summer 2021 here.

 Although this is a non-accredited course, you will receive ongoing verbal assessments throughout the course, so that you can track your progression through the training.
 However, there is no formal assessment.

-Many students on the Foundation Course in Acting go on to full-time BA-level training at RADA and other drama schools and conservatoires.
+Many students on the Foundation Course in Acting go on to full-time BA-level training at a range of drama schools and conservatoires, including RADA.
 Some decide to pursue further study at a university, or go straight into work in the industry, be it performing, writing or directing.

 How to apply